No Products in the Cart

 If you wish to make your towels look white again, go for the non-chlorine bleaches made using hydrogen peroxide.
 This is a better option for your towel as well as for your health and the environment.

 Just like you separate your party wear from the casual ones, sort out your flour sack sheets depending on the type of usage.
-Make sure not to mix towels for cooking and cleaning - keep them at different places.
+Make sure not to mix towels for cooking and cleaning - keep them in different places.

-Regular use of flour sack towels and contact with water can make them smell yuck.
+Regular use of flour sack towels and contact with water can make them smell yucky.
 You can solve this problem with baking soda as it ensures that the flour sack towels do not smell, remain fresh, and increase absorbency.

 Fill your washing machine with hot water, and then pour a cup of white vinegar.
 After the wash cycle, fill it again with water, add half a cup of baking soda, and dry normally.

 If you ask us the question 'Is organic cotton better than regular cotton?' we'd definitely say a big YES!

 There are many reasons to choose organic cotton flour sack towels, but chief among them is the fact that they are gentle on the skin and safe for use around food.